In the heart of the Lot valley

 On average, up to 20 million bottles can be produced each year, depending on the vintage.
 Cahors wines are sold mainly in France, but export sales have significantly increased over the last few years, mainly to Canada, the United States, the United Kingdom, China and Belgium.

-In the 16th century, Cahors University Professor and Jurist François Roaldès published “Le discours sur la vigne”, one of the rare winegrowing works of the time, which refers to the presence of Auxerrois vines in the Cahors vineyard for at least 600 years.
-In more recent times, genetics has shown that the Auxerrois of yesteryear is the Malbec variety of today.
+In the 16th century, Cahors Jurist and University Professor François Roaldès published “Le discours sur la vigne”, one of the rare winegrowing works of the time, which refers to the presence of Auxerrois vines in the Cahors vineyard for at least 600 years.
+In more recent times, genetics has shown that the Auxerrois of yesteryear is in fact the Malbec variety of today.

 The term Malbec was first used in the 18th century.
 It was named after the owner of a wine estate in the Médoc, Mr Malbeck, who disseminated the grape variety and gave it his name.

 The church, power and wine: Saint Didier, Bishop of Cahors (580-655)